By now, you may have heard that car insurance has changed in BC with ICBC's Enhanced Care coverage.

 More care and coverage after a crash

-All British Columbians will have access to the same benefits, regardless of who is at fault in the accident, and without the need for legal action.
+All British Columbians have access to the same benefits now, regardless of who is at fault in the accident, and without the need for legal action.

-The changes will simplify the vehicle claims process
+The changes have simplified the vehicle claims process

-Beyond the new care-based coverage, ICBC is also changing how they process vehicle damage claims.
-All basic insurance policies (otherwise known as your ICBC Basic Autoplan, the mandatory coverage you need for a vehicle in BC) will now include Basic Vehicle Damage Coverage.
-This change will simplify the claims process whether or not you are at fault in the accident.
-Here's how it will work:
+Beyond the new care-based coverage, ICBC has also changed how they process vehicle damage claims.
+All basic insurance policies (otherwise known as your ICBC Basic Autoplan, the mandatory coverage you need for a vehicle in BC) now include Basic Vehicle Damage Coverage.
+This change simplifies the claims process whether or not you are at fault in the accident.
+Here's how it works:

 - If you're in a crash and not at fault: rather than recovering the cost of repairs from the at-fault driver's insurance policy (like you would in today's system), your own insurance will cover you – and the claim won't impact your premiums.

-- If you're at fault in a crash: like today, if you cause a collision, your optional collision coverage will pay for the repairs to your vehicle and could impact your future insurance premiums.
-If you don't have collision coverage, you will be responsible for the repairs.
+- If you're at fault in a crash: under the previous system, if you caused a collision, your optional collision coverage paid for the repairs to your vehicle and could impact your future insurance premiums.
+If you didn't have collision coverage, you were responsible for the repairs.